-The triennial actuarial valuation of the Group's defined benefit pension scheme, as at 31 December 2017, was completed in March 2019.
+The triennial actuarial valuation of the Group's defined benefit pension scheme, as at 31 December 2020, was completed in October 2021 and was updated for the purposes of these financial statements to 31 March 2022 by a qualified independent actuary.
 As part of the deficit recovery plan, the Group granted the pension fund trustees security over approximately 147 acres of land at the Group's Winnington site, which has been largely disused since the cessation of soda ash and calcium chloride production in January 2014.
 The intention is to redevelop this land and use the proceeds to reduce the deficit in the pension fund over an expected 10 year period.
-These development proceeds will replace the Group's regular deficit reduction payments during the 3 years ending 31 March 2022.